What’s Your Email Brand?

 Now take a second and think about your goals and consider the person you need to become to achieve your goals.
 Would these survey results be consistent with this person?

-Here are my top 6 email branding tips:
+Here are my top six email branding tips:

 2. Return emails-If you fail to return emails or you don’t return them in a timely manner, you will negatively impact your brand.
 People who do not return their emails are considered by most people to be inconsiderate and irresponsible.

 3. Use their name- Everyone likes to see and hear their name.
-In Dale Carnegie’s timeless book How to Win Friends and Influence People he talks about how people love to hear their name.
+In Dale Carnegie’s timeless book How to Win Friends and Influence People, he talks about how people love to hear their names.
 Let me encourage you to take the extra 2-3 seconds to address people by their names.

 4. Be Friendly- One of the most important keys to your personal and professional success is to be viewed as someone who is likable.
 The more likable you are, the more people will be attracted to you.
 I believe the number one way to be considered likable is to be friendly.

-Take an extra 2 seconds to put “Hi” or “Hey” in front of a person’s name.
+Take an extra two seconds to put “Hi” or “Hey” in front of a person’s name.

 Let me also suggest that you take an extra 5-10 seconds to open and/or close your email with something friendly.
 A few examples: